gridsmartercities/python-serverless-template/README.md

 ### Code

 The source code is located in the src folder.
-All code common to more than 1 lambda should be placed in files in that directory (or subfolders in that directory) following the Single Responsibility and Interface Segregation principles.
+All code shared by more than 1 lambda should be placed in files in that directory (or subfolders in that directory) following the Single Responsibility and Interface Segregation principles.

-Each lambda has its own folder inside src, which contains the lambda code itself and a dependencies (either yaml or json) file that indicates the internal (common code) and external dependencies (packages) the lambda needs.
+Each lambda has its own folder inside src, which contains the lambda code itself and a dependencies (either yaml or json) file that indicates the internal (common code) and external (packages) dependencies the lambda needs.

 ### Tests

 Unit and contract tests are inside the tests folder, and follows the same structure as the code.
-Unit tests are placed in files starting with *test_*, and contract tests are written as [Dredd hooks][dredd-hooks].
+Unit tests are placed in files starting with *test_* (for *unittest* discovery), and contract tests are written as [Dredd hooks][dredd-hooks].

-Integration tests are separated into their own it folder.
+Integration tests are separated into their own *it* folder.

 ### Config Files

-The .prospector.yaml and the .pylintrc files allows you to change the way prospector runs.
+The .prospector.yaml and .pylintrc files allows you to change the way prospector runs.
 Other than forcing 120 characters per line, and the use of double quotes instead of single quotes (using the [pylint_quotes][pylint-quotes] plugin), the config files have the out of the box configuration for those tools.

 ### Buildspec Files

 Two buildspec files are included, one for the *dev* build and the other for the *stg* (Staging) build.
-A production build could also be generated from the *stg* buildspec, and could be triggered by, say, if the integration tests have successfully run on the staging build.
+A production build could also be generated from the *stg* buildspec, and could be triggered when, say, the integration tests have successfully run on the staging build.

 ### API Contract Specification

-You can define your API contract in api-contract.yaml, as per the [OpenApi 3.0 specification][openapi-3].
+You can define your API contract in *api-contract.yaml*, as per the [OpenApi 3.0 specification][openapi-3].

 ### SAM template

-You can define your AWS resources in template.yaml, as per AWS's [Serverless Application Model][sam].
+You can define your AWS resources in *template.yaml*, as per AWS's [Serverless Application Model][sam].

 ### Developer tools